The Influence of One Strategic Agent on the Core of Stable Matchings: Results in the Full Information Model

 \subsection{Experimental Results}

-The theoretical bounds of the previous section are quite impressive asymptomatically, but for real-life market, they are not of much use.
+In the theoretical part of the work, we only estimated the market behavior as the market size grows to infinity.
 For a better understanding of the behavior in typical market sizes, we simulated different markets.
-We tested our settings for market sizes for $n$ between $100$ to $10,000$ in leaps of $20$.
+We tested our settings for market with $n$ up to $10,000$ in leaps of $20$.
 For any market size, the mean of average ranks over $100$ iterations was calculated.
 Figure \ref{fig:average rank} shows the mean of the average ranks for men and women, in the truthful and the strategic scenarios.
-Figure \ref{fig:average rank closeup} zooms in on the mean of the average ranks for women in the strategic scenario.
+Figure~\ref{fig:average rank closeup} zooms in on the mean of the average ranks for women in the strategic scenario.

 For the same settings, we counted the number of women who got their best stable husband in the strategic scenario.
-It would appear that in expectation half of the women get their best stable husband when another woman act strategically.
-For comparison, we also count the number of women who got their worst stable husband and the women who got matched to either of them.
+The simulation shows that in expectation half of the women get their best stable husband whenever another woman acts strategically.
 The results are shown in Figure \ref{fig:BS}.
 The simulation supports the intuition described in Section \ref{sec: perms}.